-where $Coca_d$ is a measure of coca suitability for district d, which is defined by the number of coca hectares in thousands in district d in 1994 before the Colombian shock. $PriceCoca_t$ is the instrumented log price of coca in Peru in year t.
-It is instrumented by the log of the number of coca hectares in Colombia (per 100,000).
-26 $Y{i,d,t}$ is a dummy indicating whether the child in household i is working.
-The α_d are district fixed effect, φ_t year fixed effects, and $\sigma_r t$ department specific time trends.
-27 By including these fixed effects, I control for invariant differences between coca and non coca producing districts, and for changes in aggregate time trends across years.
-Note that the regressors $PriceCoca_t$ and $Coca_d$ are collinear to the year and district fixed effects. $X{i,d,t}$ controls for poverty, type of area, population, age, and gender.
-To account for serial correlation of coca prices, I cluster the standard errors at the district level.
+where $Coca_d$ is a measure of coca suitability for district d, which is defined by the number of coca hectares in thousands in district d in 1994 before the Colombian shock.
+PriceCocat is the instrumented log price of coca in Peru in year t during the period 1994-2013.
+It is instrumented by the log of the number of coca hectares in Colombia (per 100,000). $Y{i,d,t}$ is a dummy indicating whether the child in household i is working.
+The $\alpha_d$ are district fixed effect, $\phi_t$ year fixed effects, and $\sigma_r t$ department specific time trends.
+By including these fixed effects, I control for invariant differences between coca and non coca producing districts, and for changes in aggregate time trends across years.
+Note that the regressors PriceCocat and Cocad are collinear to the year and district fixed effects. $X{i,d,t}$ controls for poverty, type of area, population, age, and gender.

 This strategy is similar to the standard difference-in-difference model, where the estimates compare low and high suitability areas, in years following high coca prices relative to years with low coca prices.
-The main difference is that the treatment is a continuous variable since both the cross-sectional variation and time variations are continuous.28
+The main difference is that the treatment is a continuous variable since both the cross-sectional variation and time variations are continuous.